Viewing the difference of images

 In some cases, when the differences between two images are relatively minor, a simple visual comparison may not produce the desired result.

-In this case, gray images can be filled with different RGB channels, an RGB representation can be created, and then converted to a grayscale image.
+In this case, gray images can be filled with different RGB channels, create an RGB representation, and then convert to a grayscale image.

 RGB_diffview = colorview(RGB, channelview(img), channelview(img_r), fill(0., size(img)))